 It’s hard enough to find the perfect vacation destination alone, much less for when travelling with your whole family.
 Family travel can be exciting, and some families even like to include the kids in discussions about where to go.
-Some of the things to keep in mind when planning a family vacation are how affordable the destination is, and whether it is kid friendly.
+Some of the things to keep in mind when planning Christmas getaways include how affordable the destination is, and whether it is kid friendly.
 Planning makes perfect, especially when it comes to the ideal family holiday.
 Once you’ve gotten past the planning, you’re well on your way to a truly memorable and magical holiday.

 Christmas is a great time to travel, as you’re sure to experience the best of whichever destination you choose to visit.
 As the year ends, there tends to be more than enough joy to go around, which can only be something positive for your vacation.
 You’ll have to decide which elements are a must during the holidays, and which ones you can live without when planning your travels, as Christmas traditions around the world are very different, and can influence the experience for your family overall.

 Do you enjoy ice skating or skiing, sleigh rides and tubing down icy slopes?
 Or do you prefer building sandcastles in the sand, watching light shows and parades, and shopping around at Christmas markets?
 Options are unlimited in terms of what you can do during your holiday, so be sure to make the vision plain.
 If you and your family want something that deviates from the norm, you might be tempted to book a vacation in the Caribbean, or even Europe!

 Underneath, we listed some of the best Christmas vacation ideas for families.
 Which one is your favorite?